j2doan/LeagueofLegends/README.md

 </div>

 This dataset seems quite impressive.
-There are **117647** rows, meaning that many entries reprsenting a player during a specific match.
+There are **117647** rows, meaning that many entries representing a player during a specific match.
 More importantly, there seems to be a lot of columns... **161** to be exact.
 Most of these columns are irrelevant at this stage of investigating our question, which is why we will include only examine, clean, and plot the relevant columns for now for a better understanding.
 Also, the dataframe above only shows the relevant columns for this project.

 Now, with a simple for loop, we can manually search and extract the relevant columns through a scrollable element: